 all depends on your space and what you can reasonably accommodate.

-Just like with kids, everything is organized based around an activity.
-Snack time happens in the kitchen and playdough is in the little table in the back room—it’s the same with creatures.
+Just like with kids, everything is organized based on an activity.
+Snack time happens in the kitchen and playdough is on the little table in the back room—it’s the same with creatures.
 (Not to mention, these designated spaces help you keep your sanity, too.)

 4. There’s Probably a Pet ‘Station’ or ‘Hub’